Gravitational biology

 Gravitational biology is the study of the effects gravity has on living organisms.
-Throughout the history of the Earth life has evolved to survive changing conditions, such as changes in the climate and habitat.
+Throughout the history of the Earth, life has evolved to survive changing conditions, such as changes in the climate and habitat.
 However, one constant factor in evolution since life first began on Earth is the force of gravity.
-As a consequence, all biological processes are accustomed to the ever-present force of gravity and even small variations in this force can have significant impact on the health and function and the system of organisms.
+As a result, many biological processes have adapted to the constant force of gravity and even small variations in this force can have significant impact on the health and function of organisms.
+These processes include the gravity sensing ability of organisms known as graviperception and the ability of unicellular organisms and cells to move in relation to gravity known as gravitaxis.
+These processes also include more complex processes which exist at the multicellular level such as the directed growth of plants relative to gravity known as gravitropism.
+Additionally, changes to the force of gravity, like those in microgravity, have been known to cause adverse health effects like bone and muscle atrophy making the understanding of the effects that microgravity has on organisms an important focus in the field of gravitational biology.